oasisprotocol/old-docs/src/tutorials/deploy-vyper.md

 # Deploying Vyper Contracts on Oasis (Uniswap)

 [Uniswap](https://uniswap.io/) is a decentralized exchange (DEX) for ERC20 tokens built on Ethereum.
 Here, it is configured for deployment on Oasis.
-This tutorial's methods for deploying Solidity contracts using Truffle and Web3.js are applicable to any Ethereum contract written in Solidity.
-For contracts written in Vyper, see the Uniswap tutorial.
+This tutorial's methods for deploying Solidity contracts using Truffle and Web3.js are applicable to any Ethereum contract written in Vyper.
+For contracts written in Solidity, see the Compound tutorial.

 ## Quickstart